finestnothing/notes_collection/Media/books.md

 - The Stars are Legion by Kameron Hurley
 - The Monster of Elendhaven by Jennifer Giesbrecht
 - Rosewater by Tade Thompson
-- Too Like the Lighjtning by Ada Palmer
+- Too Like the Lightning by Ada Palmer
 - Seveneves by Neal Stephenson
 - We Are Legion by Dennis B Taylor
 - Station Eleven by Emily St John Mandel